2000-2001 Yamaha XR1800 Specs and Review [Video]

 Cavitation

-One of the most common problems of the XR1800 was arguably the cavitation issues in its pump.
+One of the most common problems of this model was arguably the cavitation issues in its pump.

 Each 2-stroke Yamaha jet boat shared the same 155mm WaveRunner pump, which more or less matched the lower-performance models.